Chope

 Home Screen

-Issue 1 — Users feel that there are Visual clutters due to inconsistencies in image sizes and layout.
+Issue 1 — Users feel that visual clutter exists due to inconsistencies in image sizes and layout.

-Issue 3 — The Interface is misleading whether it is the deal or the restaurant.
+Issue 3 — The interface is misleading, making it unclear whether the user is viewing a deal or a restaurant.

 Home Screen